How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 End-to-end encryption (E2EE) means that messages are encrypted on the sender's device and can only be decrypted on the recipient's device — not by the service provider's servers in the middle.
 Even if the messaging company's servers are breached, even if law enforcement compels the company to hand over message data, the messages remain unreadable because the company never has the decryption keys.

-ServiceE2EE by DefaultNotes
+ServiceE2EE by Default?Notes

 TelegramSecret Chats onlyRegular chats are server-encrypted, not E2EE

-GmailNoEncrypted in transit but Google can read messages
+Gmail✗ NoEncrypted in transit but Google can read

-SHA-256 vs MD5 vs bcrypt
+bcrypt vs Argon2 vs MD5 vs SHA-256

-The Quantum Computing Threat — Post-Quantum Cryptography
+The Quantum Computing Threat and Post-Quantum Cryptography

 Why Quantum Computers Threaten Current Encryption